lizaboukrif/lizaboukrif/README.md

 ## Hi, I'm Liza 👋
-👨‍💻 Computer Science Student at Sorbonne Univesity.<br>
+👨‍💻 AI Student at Paris Cité University.<br>
-📚 Currently building a solid foundation in mobile and web development.<br>
 💼 Interested in software development, data science, and AI.<br>
 🌟 Committed to continuous learning and growth in the tech field.<br>
 🎯 Open to collaboration and eager to contribute to exciting projects.<br>